leandroadonis86/5G-USB-Dongle-SDX55/Firmware/VOS/README.md

 # EXTRACT FOTA FIRMWARE

 The module TRITOM SG500M2-X M.2 use the memory IC MT "JZ080".
-The IC JZ080 is a marking code (FBGA code) for the Micron MT29GZ5A5BPGGA-53IT.87J memory component, which is an e.MMC (managed NAND memory) device with integrated LPDDR4 memory.
+The IC JZ080 is a marking code (FBGA code) for the Micron MT29GZ5A5BPGGA-53IT.87J memory component also known MT29F4G08ABBFA, which is an e.MMC (managed NAND memory) device with integrated LPDDR4 memory.

 Technical Specifications: